LIFE STORY

 In many ways it is even more difficult than Chinese.

-In Chinese, the grammar – word order, sentence structure etc – is not very distant from most Western languages.
+In Chinese, the grammar – word order, sentence structure etc – is fairly similar to most Western languages.

 Even the four tones in Mandarin Chinese can be handled once you get used to them.